 - You need help because you have a physical or mental impairment or illness.

 - As a result of this impairment or illness you're unable to carry out necessary tasks, such as washing yourself, getting dressed or going to the toilet.

 - Being unable to complete these necessary tasks has had a negative impact on your health and wellbeing.

 If you don't want to access occupational therapy through the NHS or your local authority, you can contact an occupational therapist directly.
 If you decide to see a private occupational therapist, make sure they're fully qualified and a member of a recognised body, such as the Royal College of Occupational Therapists (RCOT).

 Only healthcare professionals registered with the Health and Care Professions Council (HCPC) are allowed to use the title of "occupational therapist".
 You can see if your occupational therapist is registered by checking the HCPC online register.

 Rica is a consumer research charity that produces information for disabled and older consumers.
 All reports are based on independent research carried out by Rica.
 This includes user trials, technical tests and survey work.

 Help is also available from the Disabled Living Foundation.
-This national charity provides free, impartial advice about all types of home adaptation and mobility products for disabled adults and children, and older people.
+This national charity provides free, impartial advice about all types of home adaptation and the different mobility products available for disabled adults, disabled children, and older people.